LTLAE/grade10.2CO/README.md

-GZHU grade 11 computer composition principles experiments personal backup.
+GZHU grade 11 computer organization experiments personal backup.
 =====
 This repository is created for personal backup.
 Highly NOT recommand using codes in this repo to submit homework.